 Best for Versatility: YETI 26-ounce Rambler

-What We Like: Highly durable, keeps things cold and hot for a long time
+What We Love: Highly durable, keeps things cold and hot for a long time

 Yeti is known for making products that can handle the elements and its water bottle, the Rambler, is no exception.
 The 26-ounce Rambler keeps drinks cold (or hot) for hours and can handle your rough-and-tumble lifestyle whether that means throwing the bottle in a diaper bag or going on a hike.